nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `listMeeing` followed by `delMeeting 2` deletes the 2nd Meeting in the meeting list.
+* `listMeeting` followed by `delMeeting 2` deletes the 2nd Meeting in the meeting list.

 ### Clearing all entries : `clear`